Jrvi/shopping-list-backend/README.md

 # Shopping List Backend

 This is a backend service for managing a shopping list.
-It provides a RESTful API to manage products and categories.
+It provides a RESTful API to manage products, categories, and shopping lists.

 ## Requirements